erikg713/Palace-of-Goodz/README.md

 # Palace of Goodz

-A Web3-powered decentralized marketplace using Node.js, Express, and React-Vue (TypeScript).
+A Web3-powered decentralized marketplace using Node.js, Express, and Vue (TypeScript).

 ---